Ladvien/ladvien.github.io/_posts/misc/2016-09-8-c#-refactoring.md

 | [Synchronous IO](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365683(v=vs.85).aspx)|
 | [No robust support for BLE]()|

+It was really the last point which made forced a change of directions.
+The elusive wireless upload to an AVR was just too close.
+Reluctantly, I created yet _another_ code base.
+This time, it was derived from the [Windows Universal App](https://msdn.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp) platform.

 --I ended being able to upload to ATtiny chips and ATMega chips over Bluetooth LE.